taichi/modernjs/modernjs.en.md

 Now we are managing it in an organization called [types](https://github.com/types) in a straightforward way to allocate one repository for one module.
 Nonetheless, [DefinitelyTyped] is not referenced.

-By the way, in order to retrieve the type declaration file from the npm repository, you can do `npm install - D @ types / lodash` etc ..
+By the way, in order to retrieve the type declaration file from the npm repository, you can do `npm install -D @types/lodash` etc ..
 It is not a dedicated tool, it's great to get it in npm.

 #### [Flow]
 And [Flow].
 This is a static analysis tool made with OCaml, and it checks the type declaration mixed in JavaScript and it performs an arecore check.